 The SAT is administered seven times a year in the US and six times a year abroad.
 The March SAT is available to both domestic and international students every year and typically takes place on the second Saturday of the month.

-The following chart gives the exam dates and deadlines for the 2023 March SAT.
-Currently, only the 2023 test date and registration deadlines have been confirmed by the College Board, while the waitlist deadline is a projection based on historical data.
+The following chart gives the exam dates and deadlines for the 2024 March SAT.
+Currently, only the March 2024 test date and registration deadlines have been confirmed by the College Board, while the late registration and changes deadline is subject to change.

 |Test Date||Registration Deadline||Late Registration Deadline / Deadline for Changes|